ZipingL/EE461S_Projects/README.md

 	- Page reclamation on process exit (the last three can be done in parallel)
 	- Eviction
 - I would focus on trying the last couple of problems on the practice exam, because it really does give you a good idea of how paging works and so would really clear up your understanding before you just start writing code.
+### Passed Tests
+- All tests failing.
+Edit this if you fixed some tests, e.g., add any tests that you pass to this list.

+## Project 2: User Programs
+- Writing the wiki page to document the project.
+Still need to finish [implementation details](https://github.com/ZipingL/EE461S_Projects/wiki/Project-2:-Implementation-Details).
+### Passed Tests
+- All tests passing.
+The protected Branch for the finished project2 code can be viewed [here](https://github.com/ZipingL/EE461S_Projects/tree/project2_userprograms).

 <!-- Links -->
 [userprog]: https://web.stanford.edu/class/cs140/projects/pintos/pintos_3.html#SEC32